 - your extension will not carry you beyond five years in the United States as a J-1 Visiting Professor or Research Scholar, or beyond six months in the United States as a J-1 Short Term Scholar.

 An extension of the J-1 program may be obtained while a waiver request is pending, as long as you are within the maximum period of duration for your J-1 program category.
 However, if and when you receive a favorable recommendation or approval of the waiver, the U.S. Department of State no longer considers you eligible for further extension, although you may complete the current J-1 program period.
 For this reason, you should time your application after your program has been extended to the maximum time available and while there is still plenty of time remaining in the program in case of delays in the waiver procedures.

 At least two weeks before the end date on your current Form DS-2019, submit ALL of the following documents to the Scholar Advisor in ISSS.

-Your host department must complete this form and submit supporting documents listed below.
+You and your host department must complete the above forms and submit supporting documents included below.
 All items must be completed and the appropriate signatures obtained.

 - Letter from J-1 Scholar

 The J-1 scholar must write a letter requesting the extension.
 The letter must explain the specific research-related reasons why an extension is needed in order to complete the original program objective.